alligrader/ui-ux/ux/user-stories.md

 ## Professors

+- High: As a professor Bill can create an account so that he can access the site
+- High: As a professor Bill can login so that he can access the site
+- High: As a professor Bill can logout so that he can protect his information
 - High: As a professor, Bill can create a new assignment for a course
-- High: As a professor, Bill can create a barebones repository for each student to start
+- High: As a professor, Bill can create a barebones repository for each student to start, so that his students have any external resources
 - High As a professor, Bill can assign an assignment to every student enrolled in a course
 - High: As a professor, Bill can run automatic tests against repositories in a secure, remote environment so that he doesn't have to do it on his own computer.
 - High: As a professor, Bill can use git version control with his class so that he can teach students how to use github and he can manage versions of projects.